Skip to main content

 Eat five portions of fruit and vegetables

-Fruit and vegetables are full of colour, flavours and textures and provide us with important vitamins, minerals and fibre.
+Fruit and vegetables are full of colour, flavours and textures and contain important vitamins, minerals and fibre.

 Aim for five portions a day.